Anophthalmos, Microphthalmos, and Congenital Socket Malformations

 The hemisphere implant is placed in the fornices, as a regular conformer, and held in place with fornix reconstruction sutures tied externally.

 The hemispheres are available in sizes including 6, 8, 9 and 10 mm in diameter.
 The swelling time in vitro in normal saline is only 1–2 days and final diameters of 11, 14, 18, and 20 respectively are expected.
+Regular follow-up is needed, even on a weekly basis, to the ocularist and/or surgeon while the eyelids are being expanded.

 Specific complications from treatment